-3. the overhead is not measured, can you present something on this as well to demonstrate what the authors claimed "has a small overhead and works without training or profiling"?
+3. The overhead is not measured, can you present something on this as well to demonstrate what the authors claimed "has a small overhead and works without training or profiling"?

-Answer: In the comparison section 6.5, we have presented the execution time of the algorithm when it is executed over 32 nodes distributed over three sites located at two different sites, it takes on average 0.01 ms. The algorithm works online without training which means it only uses the measured communication and computation times during the runtime and do not require any profiling or training executed before runtime.
+Answer: In the comparison section 6.5, we have presented the execution time of the algorithm when it is executed over 32 nodes from three clusters and located in two different sites.
+It takes on average $0.01 \ ms$ .
+In [2] the algorithm was evaluated on a simulated heterogeneous cluster composed of up to 144 nodes.
+The overhead of the algorithm was just $0.15~\mathrm{ms}$ .